jmswaney/thesis/source/12_chapter_3.md

 expanded in DI water, and imaged.
-Keypoints of the vasculature in volumetric images were detected and matched between two image sets with a MATLAB code implementing the 3D Harris Corner Detector and 3D SIFT algorithm as described previously (13).
+Keypoints of the vasculature in volumetric images were detected and matched between two image sets with a MATLAB code implementing the 3D Harris Corner Detector and 3D SIFT algorithm as described previously (Murray et al. 2015).
 Using custom-built graphical user interface software developed with Delphi XE4 (Embarcadero Technologies), redundant keypoints closely located to each other and keypoints at tissue margins were removed.
 Tissue sizes were estimated by the area defined by a convex hull encompassing all key-points, and the expansion ratio was calculated as the ratio between two squared roots of the areas.
 The correspondence information was used to generate a regularly spaced deformation mesh using a 3D thin plate spline code written by Yang (http://www.mathworks.com/matlabcentral/fileexchange/37576-3d-thin-plate-spline-warping-function).
 Lengths between each pair of grid points were calculated in both pre-MAP and post-MAP images, considering the expansion ratio.
 The difference between the two